de Broglie-Bohm formulation of Dirac fields: The dBB Interpretation

 in which $P^{\mu}$ has been left out so that

 and these have to be recognized as the Hamilton-Jacobi equations of the dBB interpretation.
-In fact, (\ref{Y}-\ref{Z}) are objects containing the derivatives of the fields that are a relativistic spinning version of quantum potentials, plus external contributions, so that they account for the total potentials, and they do not contain the object $P_{\mu}$ which can then be found only in (\ref{ddb1}-\ref{ddb2}).
-If $P_{\mu}$ could be identified with the momentum then (\ref{ddb1}-\ref{ddb2}) would be equations yielding the structure of the momentum in terms of given potentials and hence they would be the Hamilton-Jacobi equations of such a system by definition.
+In fact, (\ref{Y}-\ref{Z}) are objects containing the derivatives of the degrees of freedom, and as such they are the quantum potentials in the relativistic case with spin (they contain only one derivative as clear from relativistic covariance and they are two because of the presence of two chiral fields).
+They do not contain the object $P_{\mu}$ which can then be found only in (\ref{ddb1}-\ref{ddb2}), and if $P_{\mu}$ could be identified with the momentum then (\ref{ddb1}-\ref{ddb2}) would be equations yielding the structure of the momentum, in terms of the quantum potentials, and as a consequence of this fact they would result to be the Hamilton-Jacobi equations, by their very definition.

 To see whether $P_{\mu}$ can be identified with the momentum, we combine (\ref{ddb1}-\ref{ddb2}) and manipulate them so to get

 which gives its explicit expression.
 We see that $P_{\mu}$ equals the kinematic momentum $mu_{\mu}$ up to a multiplicative factor of the chiral angle $\cos{\beta}$ and plus corrections proportional the product of the spin and the potentials.